MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

     >**Note**: You might need to wait a few minutes before the update data becomes available.

-1. Examine output displayed in the query results.

 1. Click **Example queries** in the toolbar, in the **Get started with sample queries** pane, review each tab, locate **Virtual machine free disk space**, and click **Run**.

 #### Clean up resources